The Real Housewives of New York City season 7: Cast

 A new cast member was also introduced the seventh season, Dorinda Medley.
 With the addition of Medley, the returning wives from season six; Singer, Sonja Morgan, Heather Thomson, Carole Radziwill and Kristen Taekman, and the wives returning to the series; de Lesseps and Frankel, this marked the first time in The Real Housewives franchise that there were eight full-time cast members.

 Medley returned to New York, after spending over a decade in London running her and her former husband's cashmere company, DCL Cashmere.
 She and her Daughter Hannah returned after the divorce, Medley navigated life in New York as a single mother.
 Medley eventually met a man named Richard Medley, they fell in love and married and together they raised money for charitable causes.
 Medley was devastated by the passing of Richard in 2011.
 After her and daughter found strength from their loved ones, Medley climbed the social ladder in New York.
-At the height of her social status, Medley met her current boyfriend, John Mahdessian who is owner of New York’s legendary couture restoration house, Madame Paulette.
-Medley is described as being known for her "trademark sequins, humor and exuberant perspective" as well as "there’s never enough glitz, glam and sparkle for this true New York City Housewife."
+At the height of her social status, Medley met her current boyfriend, John Mahdessian who is owner of New York's legendary couture restoration house, Madame Paulette.
+Medley is described as being known for her "trademark sequins, humor and exuberant perspective" as well as "there's never enough glitz, glam and sparkle for this true New York City Housewife."

-During the airing of season seven, it was revealed that Hillary Clinton is a Medley fan, according to the white house staff.
-Medley's late husband used to work for Bill Clinton and Medley received a phone call from Hillary Clinton's office and was told "you know I just want to tell you that Hillary really enjoys you on the show."